About Tony Penning

 As soon as Tony first touched rock he knew this was where his destiny lay.
 Within a very short period of time he was tackling long and adventurous routes with very little experience.

-In 1971 he met a like minded soul, Pete Cresswell who was to be his constant companion for 18 years.
+In 1971 he met a like minded soul, Pete Cresswell who was to be his constant companion for many years.
 During their time together they climbed many difficult climbs both in the UK and the Alps and this included numerous first ascents.
 One of their most memorable was the Bonatti Pillar on the Dru, which has since fallen down!

 He kicked off with The Scoop On Sron Ulladale in The Outer Hebrides.
 It took 2 days and they finished in a storm.
 The second a major new, big wall climb on a remote face in Greenland.
 This took 6 days and they finished in a storm.
 Undeterred Tony went to El Cap in California and spent 10 days on a climb but this time finished in good weather.

 Over the next ten years Tony climbed such notable routes as Mescalito on El Cap in Yosemite, The Brandler Hasse on the North Face of the Cima Grande, The Titan near Moab in Utah, and The Cruise in the Black Canyon in Colorado.
 He also returned to Greenland adding two major, new free climbs.
-In the same period Tony continued with his obsession for new rock on the Italian side of the Mont Blanc range and has now pioneered over 35 climbs up to E5 on this dark side of the Alps.
+In the same period Tony continued with his obsession for new rock on the Italian side of the Mont Blanc range and has now pioneered 40 climbs up to E5 on this dark side of the Alps.

-Tony has been instructing climbing for 15 years holds the Mountain Instructor Award and is sponsored by Sub Zero Technology.
+Tony has been instructing climbing for over 15 years holds the Mountain Instructor Award and is sponsored by Sub Zero Technology.